Patenting Inventions or Inventing Patents? Continuation Practice at the USPTO

-We thank Justus Baron, Rudi Bekkers, Lorenz Brachtendorf, Iain Cockburn, Jorge Contreras, Thomas Cotter, Charles deGrazia, Gaetan de Rassenfosse, Fabian Gaessler, Jeffrey Kuhn, Mark Lemley, Helena Lenihan, Michael Meurer, Earl Nied, Valerio Sterzi, Emanuele Tarantino, Liisa Välikangas, Andrea Vezzulli, Martin Watzinger, and Heidi Williams for helpful comments and conversations.
+We thank Arman Aksoy, Justus Baron, Rudi Bekkers, Lorenz Brachtendorf, Iain Cockburn, Jorge Contreras, Thomas Cotter, Charles deGrazia, Gaetan de Rassenfosse, Fabian Gaessler, Jeffrey Kuhn, Mark Lemley, Helena Lenihan, Michael Meurer, Earl Nied, Jorge Padilla, Valerio Sterzi, Emanuele Tarantino, Liisa Välikangas, Andrea Vezzulli, Martin Watzinger, and Heidi Williams for helpful comments and conversations.
 We thank Justus Baron for access to the SCDB data, and Evgeny Klochikhin for access to the PatentsView patent applications database.
-We also thank conference and seminar participants at the AOM 2021, ASSA 2022, BGSE Summer Forum 2021, BU TPRI IP day 2018 and 2021, BU Questrom Strategy and Innovation department brown bag seminar.
-The authors also thank Google, Inc. and Intel Corp. for financial support.
+We also thank conference and seminar participants at the AOM 2021, ASSA 2022, BGSE Summer Forum 2021, BU TPRI IP day 2018 and 2021, BU Questrom Strategy & Innovation brown bag seminar, DRUID 2021, EPIP 2021, IIOC 2021, Munich Summer Institute 2021, NBER productivity lunch, TILEC Workshop on the Economics of Patents and Standards 2021, and USPTO.
+Cesare Righi acknowledges financial support from the Spanish Agencia Estatal de Investigacion (AEI), through the Severo Ochoa Programme for Centres of Excellence in R&D (Barcelona School of Economics CEX2019-000915-S).
+Previous versions of this paper circulated with the title “Patenting Inventions or Inventing Patents?
+Strategic Use of Continuations at the USPTO.”
 The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.

 I have consulted and served as an expert witness on several legal matters related to Standard Essential Patents.